Can I pay into a pension after retirement?

 Paying into a pension after retirement makes sense in specific scenarios, particularly when it aligns with your financial goals and circumstances.

-Contributing to a pension is a tax-efficient way to save for retirees with part-time income.
-You can benefit from tax relief on your contributions (and potentially get contributions from your employer).
+Make the most of part-time income: You can benefit from tax relief on your contributions (and potentially get contributions from your employer).

 How to start contributing to a pension after retirement